iisj-hackathon/iisj-hackathon.github.io/README.md

  This project uses HTML for the website content, CSS for styling, and JavaScript for interactive elements, like animations and visual effects.
 Additionally, this project uses the following libraries:
  * **Bootstrap 5**: Bootstrap is a library for responsive UI that makes it easy to create layouts that work on multiple devices and screen widths.
  * **GSAP (GreenSock Animation Platform)**: GSAP is a JavaScript library that helps with smooth, user-friendly animations.
- * **Charts.css**: Charts.css is a CSS library for data visualization, in the form of bar charts, column charts, scatterplots, line graphs, and so on.
+ * **Chart.js**: Chart.js is a JavaScript library for interactive data visualization, in the form of bar charts, column charts, scatterplots, line graphs, and so on.

 These libraries are imported into our project through **CDNs (Content Delivery Networks)**.
 They fetch the code for these libraries from the web.
 This project uses [jsDelivr](https://www.jsdelivr.com/)'s CDN service.